 (a) in the event of any material breach of this Agreement by the other party which breach is not remediable or, if remediable, is not remedied within thirty (30) days after the service by the party not in default of a written notice on the other party, specifying the nature of the breach and requiring that the same be remedied; or

 (b) if the other party shall cease carrying on business in the normal course, or shall call a meeting of its creditors or make a proposal for a voluntary arrangement within Part I of the Insolvency Act 1986 or for any other composition or scheme of arrangement with (or assignment for the benefit of) its creditors, or shall be unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986, or if a trustee, receiver, administrative receiver or other similar officer is appointed in respect of all or any part of its business or assets, or if a petition is presented or a meeting is convened for the purpose of considering a resolution for its winding up (otherwise than for the purpose of a bona fide scheme of solvent amalgamation or reconstruction) or it is the subject of an administration order.

-3.5 Other than by reference to clause 3.4 above, this agreement can only be terminated by either party giving to the other written notice as set out below, such period of notice being determined by the Client’s spend during the 12 month period up to and including the date on which notice was given.
+3.5 Other than by reference to clause 3.4 above, this agreement can only be terminated by either party giving to the other 3 months written notice, except where a separate written agreement supersedes Clause 3.5 of these business terms & conditions.

 3.6 During the period of notice, Accord will continue to have ownership of the Intellectual Property of all Creative Materials and these cannot be used during this period of notice by the Client without the express written permission of a member of the Accord Board.